 a.
 Personal Errors

 Those errors that arise due to personal fault or negligencies of the surveyor are personal errors.
 These errors are serious and cannot be detected easily.
 Proper precautions should be taken to minimize or avoid such errors.

 c.
 Bad ranging

 e.
 Reading from the wrong end of the chain, etc

 b.
 Instrumental Errors

 Those errors that arise due to defective instruments are instrumental errors.
 The erroneous length of the chain is an example of instrumental error.

 Those errors that are occurred due to natural factors are natural errors.

-While taking readings in hot weather; length of tape/chain may be increased for short period due to temperature that results in error in surveying.
+While taking readings in hot weather; the length of tape/chain may be increased for short period due to temperature that results in an error in surveying.
 It is the best example of natural error.